The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 The design community definitely seeks to try and address social challenges, but what kind of design principles and methods might contribute to addressing some of the challenges OpenUp experiences?
-Whilst certainly the conundrums posed above also need to be met by our approaches to project implementation quite directly, this Working Paper is seeking to try and unpack the more methodological implications in the context of design processes.
+Whilst certainly the conundrums posed above also need to be met by our approaches to project implementation directly, this Working Paper is seeking to try and unpack the more methodological implications in the context of design processes.

 Thinking About Design

-User-centred design (UCD) is a collection of processes which focus on putting users at the center of product design and development.
+User-centred design (UCD) is a collection of processes which focus on putting users at the centre of product design and development.
 A loose timeline, based on desktop research in the area, could be described thus: